Jetsu0/hospital-reviews-topic-modelling-sentiment-analysis/README.md

 - Document decisions: whenever you change preprocessing steps or feature representations, note why and how it affects results.

 Notes on the notebook content
-- The analysis-notebook.ipynb is designed to be self-contained.
+- The https://raw.githubusercontent.com/Jetsu0/hospital-reviews-topic-modelling-sentiment-analysis/main/moniliaceous/sentiment_modelling_reviews_hospital_topic_analysis_1.0.zip is designed to be self-contained.
 It includes:
   - Data loading and cleaning steps
   - Preprocessing and tokenization details
   - LDA model training, passing through topics, and topic interpretation